 Google uses the largest block-level elements to calculate real human interactions with your website.
 Keep in mind that LCP elements can change over time as the page loads.
 Numerous variables, such as a user’s choice of browser, device’s operating system (OS) and browser toolbars, can affect how the block level elements are displayed.

-To achieve a good LCP score, you have to be more aggressive in mastering what is LCP and how to improve Largest Contentful Paint, especially for mobile because mobile pages tend to load longer.
+To achieve a good LCP score, you have to be more aggressive in mastering what is LCP and how to improve it, especially for mobile because mobile pages tend to load longer.

 Why Does LCP Matter to the